polyurichard/lectures/Spring/spring.md

 ```

 ## Case Study: MessageService
 In this section, we will demonstrate how to use Dependency Injection in a Spring Boot application.

-We will use the `MessageService` interface as an example of implementing flexible messaging functionality, such as sending emails or SMS.
+We will define the followin classes:
+- `EmailMessageService`: Sends messages via email
+- `SMSMessageService`: Sends messages via SMS
+- The MessageService interface is implemented by both `EmailMessageService` and `SMSMessageService`.
+- The `NotificationService` class uses the `MessageService` interface to send messages.

 The `MessageService` interface defines the contract for sending messages.
 It includes a method to send messages to a specified recipient.